jupyter-server/enterprise_gateway/etc/docker/enterprise-gateway-demo/README.md

 To run the image as a combined YARN/Enterprise Gateway instance, use the following command:

-`docker run -itd --rm -p 8888:8888 -p 8088:8088 -p 8042:8042 --net=jeg elyra/enterprise-gateway --elyra`
+`docker run -itd --rm -p 8888:8888 -p 8088:8088 -p 8042:8042 --net=jeg elyra/enterprise-gateway-demo --elyra`

 To produce a general usage statement, the following can used...

-`docker run --rm elyra/enterprise-gateway --help`
+`docker run --rm elyra/enterprise-gateway-demo --help`

-To run the enterprise-gateway container in an interactive mode, where enterprise gateway is manually started within the container, use the following...
+To run the enterprise-gateway-demo container in an interactive mode, where enterprise gateway is manually started within the container, use the following...

-`docker run -it --rm -p 8888:8888 -p 8088:8088 -p 8042:8042 --net=jeg elyra/enterprise-gateway /bin/bash`
+`docker run -it --rm -p 8888:8888 -p 8088:8088 -p 8042:8042 --net=jeg elyra/enterprise-gateway-demo /bin/bash`

-Once in the container, enterprise-gateway can be started using `sudo -u elyra /usr/local/share/jupyter/start-enterprise-gateway.sh`
+Once in the container, enterprise-gateway-demo can be started using `sudo -u elyra /usr/local/share/jupyter/start-enterprise-gateway.sh`

 ### Dual Mode

-To get a better idea that kernels are running remote, you can invoke elyra/enterprise-gateway to be the YARN master or use [elyra/yarn-spark](https://hub.docker.com/r/elyra/yarn-spark/).
+To get a better idea that kernels are running remote, you can invoke elyra/enterprise-gateway-demo to be the YARN master or use [elyra/yarn-spark](https://hub.docker.com/r/elyra/yarn-spark/).

 To invoke the YARN master using elyra/yarn-spark...

 `docker run -d --rm -h yarnmaster --name yarnmaster -p 8088:8088 -p 8042:8042 --net jeg elyra/yarn-spark --yarn`

-or using elyra/enterprise-gateway...
+or using elyra/enterprise-gateway-demo...

-`docker run -d --rm -h yarnmaster --name yarnmaster -p 8088:8088 -p 8042:8042 --net jeg elyra/enterprise-gateway --yarn`
+`docker run -d --rm -h yarnmaster --name yarnmaster -p 8088:8088 -p 8042:8042 --net jeg elyra/enterprise-gateway-demo --yarn`

-Then, invoke elyra/enterprise-gateway as purely an Enterprise Gateway host that indicates the name of its YARN master...
+Then, invoke elyra/enterprise-gateway-demo as purely an Enterprise Gateway host that indicates the name of its YARN master...

-`docker run -it --rm -h elyra --name elyra -p 8888:8888 --net jeg -e YARN_HOST=yarnmaster elyra/enterprise-gateway --elyra`
+`docker run -it --rm -h elyra --name elyra -p 8888:8888 --net jeg -e YARN_HOST=yarnmaster elyra/enterprise-gateway-demo --elyra`

 **Tip:** YARN logs can be accessed via host system's public IP on port `8042` rather than using container's `hostname:8042`, while YARN Resource manager can be accessed via container's `hostname:8088` port.

 #### Bring Your Own Kernels
-elyra/enterprise-gateway sets up `JUPYTER_PATH` to point to `/tmp/byok`.
+elyra/enterprise-gateway-demo sets up `JUPYTER_PATH` to point to `/tmp/byok`.
 This enables the ability to use docker volumes to mount your own set of kernelspec files.
 The kernelspecs must reside in a `kernels` directory.
 You can mount to the appropriate point in one of two ways via the docker `-v` option:

 `-v <host_directory_containing_kernels_directory>:/tmp/byok`